 Though primarily a plein air painter, I create studio works inspired by direct observation and developed from sketches and studies done in the landscape.
 I have been influenced by painters of the American West and Canada, where plein air work has a great tradition, but also by the Expressionist painters of the early 20th century.

-I have lived and painted all over the Western US, and for a time in the province of Newfoundland, Canada.
+I have lived and painted all over the Western US, as well as British Columbia and the great province of Newfoundland, Canada.
 Currently, I reside in Colorado, where I am as easily found in the foothills of the Sangre de Cristo mountain range as I am among the industrial buildings of Alamosa, Colorado.
 The best part is being in it - living an inspired connection.